bludwigbowdoin/SonicPiChilled/README.md

 that can transport the listener from their present stresses and woes into a more pleasant state of focus and peace.
 As the rhythms layer in, complexity is introduced, and the nature of the difficulty with the live loop layering presents even more complexity in imperfect alignment of the rhythms.
-So, around the 1:38 mark, the brief pause serves as a realization point where the rhythms are no less complex, but they finally work together.
+As these patterns may connote the clanging of wind chimes, this imperfection is quite fitting.
+Yet, around the 1:38 mark, the brief pause serves as a realization point where the rhythms are no less complex, but they finally work together in a practically unnatural way when the wind chime example is considered.
 The syncopated nature of the eighths and quarters against the triplets always fascinates me, and I hope it provides some wonderment for the listener as well.
 The following journey through a not uncommon chord progression makes the listener appreciate the